NOTE: This page contains fairly large jpg and gif files so it

 This particular profile is that of a ..38SPL +P 158gr. lead semi-wadcutter hollow point "FBI" load @ 880 f/s.
 This is another example of a typical non-fragmenting expanding bullet wound profile produced by an expanding bullet.
 This particular load shows good penetration at 32cm (12.6") and good expansion at .59".
 Perhaps this is one reason that this loading has a good reputation on the street.
 The Winchester Black Talon 9mm 147gr JHP at 981 f/s produced an almost identical profile with penetration of 35cm (13.8") and and expansion of .61".
 In the .40 caliber ammo the profiles were very similar with the Hornaday 155gr XTP at 1090 giving 14.3" penetration and .57" expansion, the 180gr XTP at 970 f/s giving 14.5" and .67", and the Winchester 180gr Black Talon giving 13.4" and .68".

-This profile is the Remington 125gr JSP .357 Magnum at 1390 f/s which has an excellent reputation on the street.
+This profile is the Remington 125gr JSP .357 Magnum at 1390 f/s which has a generally good reputation on the street.
 Note the shape and size of the temporary and permanent cavities are very similar to the .38 Special round above and penetration is only about 1.5" greater.
 Expansion is .66", only .07" greater than the .38 round in spite of the vastly increased velocity.
 An excellent example of good bullet construction at work.
 The equivalent JHP round gives about 10 percent less penetration and a .70 expansion.

 This is the 9 x 19 mm NATO M882 124 gr FMJ round and is typical of small diameter round nose FMJ projectiles.
 Note that the permanent cavity is very small and the projectile doesn't start to tumble until about 20 cm of penetration.
 Not impressive nor effective in spite of the 1200 f/s velocity.